- Read our review guidelines

-A pedal powered vessel can give you hours of fun on the water, without tiring out your arms.
+A pedal-powered kayak can give you hours of fun on the water, without tiring out your arms.
 By using your feet to push yourself across the water, you are able to free up your arms to fish, take photographs or use binoculars to watch wildlife.

 These types of fishing yaks can be ideal if you’re after a vessel that’s relatively easy to use.
 Pedaling can also give you a good workout for your lower body.

 However, pedal power can have its drawbacks.
 For instance, these types of yaks are often heavier than standard ones and weigh even more once their pedal systems are installed.
 So this could make it more difficult to transport if you’re on your own.

 With the propellers underneath the hull you will also have to be mindful of where you take it.
 For example, shallow, weedy or rocky zones are probably not going to be good for you or your propellers.

 So before you splash out on this craft, think about where you’ll be fishing.